topjohnwu/Magisk/docs/boot.md

 The criteria for Method C is a little complicated, in layman's words: either your device is modern enough to launch with Android 10+, or you are running an Android 10+ custom ROM on a device that was using Method A.

 - Any Method A device running Android 10+ will automatically be using Method C
-- **Method B devices are stuck with Method B**, maybe only with the exception of Pixel 3 and 3a, which Google retrofitted the device to adapt the new method.
+- **Method B devices are stuck with Method B**, with the only exception being Pixel 3 and 3a, which Google retrofitted the device to adapt the new method.

 SAR is a very important part of [Project Treble](https://source.android.com/devices/architecture#hidl) as rootdir should be tied to the platform.
 This is also the reason why Method B and C comes with `(LV >= ver)` criterion as Google has enforced all OEMs to comply with updated requirements every year.